Alness Insurance Services LLC

 INSURANCE RISK MANAGEMENT SERVICES

 Farmers deal with risk every day.
 Weather, costs related to equipment/inputs/rents and market variability are common areas where farmers manage risk in order to perpetuate a profitable operation.
 One important area that often gets relegated to the backburner is insurance for farm operations.
 On our farm it does and I’m an insurance agent!
-As we near the end of spring planting, it would be a great time to review your farm policy.
+Perhaps now would be a great time to review your farm policy.

 Each farming operation is unique so it is important to build a strong relationship with your agent in order to work with them to understand your farm’s individual needs and find a policy that covers your operation most adequately.
 A key element that your agent should assist you with is understanding the exclusions on the policy – the worst time to find out information regarding coverages and exclusions is after a claim has occurred.
 How does the insurance company handle cosmetic damage from hail?
 Is it excluded?
 In addition, you should understand whether property coverages for buildings, equipment, livestock and grain are basic, broad or special form or if you have chosen not to insure them at all.
 What do these coverages include?
 It is also important to understand the differences between actual cash value or replacement cost when insuring property.
 Lastly, farmers should also understand what types of deductibles they have on your policy and if you are being surcharged to have a smaller deductible.